Asbestos Lung Cancer

 How Does Asbestos Cause Lung Cancer?

-It often takes 20-50 years for asbestos to trigger the growth of cancerous tumors.
+Diagram of asbestos fibers being inhaled into the lungsIt often takes 10-50 years for asbestos to trigger the growth of cancerous tumors.

 “Many studies have shown that the combination of tobacco smoking and asbestos exposure is particularly hazardous.
 However, there is also evidence that quitting smoking reduces the risk of lung cancer among asbestos-exposed workers.”

-– National Cancer Institute (NCI)
+— National Cancer Institute

-Lung Cancer vs Mesothelioma
+Lung Cancer vs. Mesothelioma

 Asbestos exposure doesn’t always cause lung cancer — there are a number of asbestos-related diseases someone can be diagnosed with.
-One of the most notable is malignant mesothelioma.
+One of the most notable is mesothelioma.

 Lung Cancer Symptoms

 According to the American Lung Association (ALA), the symptoms of lung cancer can vary with each patient.
-Those who experience any of the following may be suffering from lung cancer.

-Symptoms of lung cancer may include:
+That said, common symptoms of lung cancer include:

 • Appetite loss